ambadyanands/getting-started/README.md

 ***Bash***

 [Bash](https://en.wikipedia.org/wiki/Bash_%28Unix_shell%29) is a command processor that typically runs in a text window, where the user types commands that cause actions.
+We use Bash terminal for nearly everything, so get comfortable with it.

 [Codecademy Bash Beginners Course](https://www.codecademy.com/learn/learn-the-command-line)